CEED/libCEED/examples/solids/README.md

 % inclusion-solids-marker

-The elasticity min-app is controlled via command-line options, the following of which are mandatory.
+The elasticity mini-app is controlled via command-line options, the following of which are mandatory.

 :::{list-table} Mandatory Runtime Options
 :header-rows: 1